We have P.I.G.S.!!

 Using 1:1 Applied Behavior Analysis therapy for 30-40hr a week, we combine super fun with super hard work to increase socialization, communication, and self-help skills!
 We increase motivation for hard work using the horses, power jeeps, flying kites, cool science experiments, etc. as awesome rewards!

-Also, using the results of the FBA, we form a comprehensive intervention plan that will not only focus on decreasing barriers to learning or problem behaviors but will also increase skills for independence and more socializing!
+Also, using the results of the Functional Behavior Assessment (FBA) , we form a comprehensive intervention plan that will not only focus on decreasing barriers to learning or problem behaviors but will also increase skills for independence and more socializing!
 Goals for the research driven interventions are set by the BCBA and the parents.

 Your child's progress is monitored by the on-site BCBA.
 Weekly updates are made to individual programs.
 We also have monthly meetings to discuss progress and concerns as well as diligently provide training for the families.